 By: Melissa Mitri, MS, RD

 Getting in a filling, high-protein breakfast is important for many reasons, but even more so if you’re trying to lose weight.
 But if you’re following a vegan diet, it can be challenging to get in enough protein at breakfast without conscious effort.
-If you’re constantly Googling “vegan breakfast for weight loss,” this article includes both sweet and savory options.
+If you’re constantly Googling “vegan breakfast for weight loss ideas,” this article includes both sweet and savory options.

 However, once you learn how to create the best vegan breakfast ideas for weight loss, you’ll find it much easier to control cravings throughout the day and see the results you’re looking for.
+And best of all, a healthy vegan breakfast doesn’t have to take more than 5-10 minutes to prepare!

 Read on to learn the benefits of breakfast for weight loss and 10 healthy vegan breakfasts for weight loss.

 These vegetarian breakfast recipes for weight loss are all high in protein and fiber and relatively low in calories – 3 essentials for a filling breakfast.
+Especially if you’re following a volume eating pattern that emphasizes these foods, this list will get you started with some super simple ideas.

 I love me some avocado toast, but on its own, it really doesn’t pack enough protein to hold you over long enough.
 This delicious avocado toast recipe is topped with black beans for added protein and fiber – 2 essentials for a fat-burning breakfast.